-Texas Saké Company, which uses centuries-old techniques to brew its saké, is a hidden little gem in the South Lamar neighborhood.
+Texas Saké Company, which uses centuries-old techniques to brew its saké, is a hidden little gem in Central Austin.
 The saké is produced in small batches, taking care to find the right balance of bold and crisp flavors.
-Tastings are held Thursday through Saturday evenings, when you can try saké by the glass or mixed in a cocktail at the Japanese-style bar, and chat with the resident Toji (master brewer).
-Take a tour Friday or Saturday nights.
+Tours are held during taproom hours, Wednesday through Saturday, when you can try saké by the glass or mixed in a cocktail at the Japanese-style bar, and chat with the resident Toji (master brewer).

 Fierce Whiskers Distillery.
 Credit Austin Cochran